christian-steinmeyer/theses-template/README.md

-# Update
+# Updated Version
-There is an updated version of this template available at [this other repository](https://github.com/christian-steinmeyer/Latex-Paper-Template).
+There is an updated version of this template available at [this other repository](https://gitlab.com/christian-steinmeyer/latex-paper-template).
 It has more functionality and also an IEEE-ready version for IEEE submissions.

-# theses-template
+---
+---

+## Theses Template

 This template is based on
 https://github.com/uniba-dsg/dsg-templates/tree/master/dsg-seminar-en